ywp-sein/released_and_set_free/src/poem/01-suffering.md

 Please teach me how to find joy within it.<br>
 I don’t want to veil Your glory<br>
 I burn to hallow Your name with all that I am.

+*Note: By the grace of God, these words were written, each born from a different season of my suffering.*

 ---